 Why should I go to Sanctus?

 There’s no magic pill for your mental health.
 One coaching session is unlikely to be the silver bullet to solve all of your problems.
 At Sanctus we believe you don’t need to be told, fixed or shoved into some framework.
 With guidance, however, you can grow change and adjust in any way you want.
-We’re not promising to instantly cure you, but if you build a relationship with us, we’ll definitely be able to help you get to where you want to go.

 You don’t need to have a big issue weighing you down or a crisis in order to come along.
 We believe everyone has mental health and that we should have the space to share and reflect before things get too much for us.
 That said, Sanctus sessions can also identify areas in which you may need more in-depth support.
 If that’s the case, our coaches can point you in the direction of further help other than Sanctus.

 Everyone’s experience of Sanctus is different.
 What I get out of Sanctus is probably very different to what you get out of it.
 However, if you commit to Sanctus and working with your coach, you will learn more about yourself and you’ll become more mindful.
 You might have some big breakthroughs and really grow as a person, or you may work through some challenges in your life.